 One output from the project is a visualisation map, 'Historical Frontier Violence Project Map'.
 The map covers the whole of Australia.
 One of its aims is to 'encourage truth-telling and healing by acknowledging the legacy of history, understanding that what we do is a result of what happened, not who we are'.

-There is also information on pre-settlement First Nations populations, settlers' characteristics taken from census date, as well as information about water availability.
+There is also information on pre-settlement First Nations populations and settlers' characteristics. taken from census data, as well as information about water availability.
+The map shows a correlation between massacre sites and the availability of water, as settlers drove First Nations people out of well-watered, prospective grazing land.

 Defending Country published a post in January 2025 based on the HFV Project's evidence to the Victorian Yoorrook Justice Commission.
 The project's work continues and the group is working on papers that it hopes will be published during 2026.